M4rrs/prisoner-chain-mod/README.md

 The purpose of this mod is to fulfill my evil minecraft desires.
 That is all I will say.

 The Fabric mod template I used can be found [here](https://github.com/FabricMC/fabric-example-mod)

-## Funny haha issues that I dealt with

-* I had to reinstall JDK three times.
-	* First JDK20 because I don't have JDK on my computer.
-	* Second because gradle isn't compatible with JDK20.
-	* Third because LWJGL said haha no no to JDK19.
-	* So we stick to JDK17 :smiling_face_with_tear::ok_hand:

-* Mod wasn't appearing in item group.
-	* But item is suggested if I run ```/give``` ??
-	* Item texture is loaded properly??
-	* Hours later I realise I never actually called my ```addItemtoGroup()```